bnomei/kirby-htmlhead/readme.md

 ## Setting

 You can set these in your `site/config/config.php`.
-Value can be a string or closure where noted.

 ### plugin.htmlhead.snippets
 - default: []